What Exactly to Look for in a Best Short Scale Bass Guitar?

 How does it do that?

 It’s a simple matter of physics.
 Whenever you pluck a string, it vibrates in a complex pattern that produces not only the basic note you need but many higher harmonic frequencies.
-The combination of all the harmonics provides an instrument its unique tone color.
+The combination of all the harmonics provides an instrument with its unique tone color.

 Same note, different sound…